pshabunia/RPi_Cam_Web_Interface/README.md

 Modifications on top of original build:

-* Use `min.php` as entry point, with minor modifications
+* entry point changed to `min.php` with minor modifications
-  * set video frame dimensions to actual size
+  * set video frame size to fixed 720p
-  * post mouse click events to a web server
+  * relay mouse click events to a web service controlling a laser pointer

-To access base web server functionality, visit `/admin.php`.
+* to access full web server functionality provided by original entry point, visit `/admin.php`